michael-lutz/divide-and-conquer/README.md

 For the data with two heads, we can clearly observe an exponential relationship between the number of layers and the performance per chain depth.
 The two-layer model regresses from perfect accuracy at 2 hops to baseline at 8 hops, the three-layer model drops in performance from 4 to 13 hops, the four-layer model declines from perhaps 10 to 29 hops, and the five-layer model begins to decline perhaps in the low 20s.

 Generally, the one head experiments converged much slower or, in the case of the five layer 1 head experiment, have not yet converged.
-Moreover, it is worth noting that the three layers 1 head regressed heavily at 684 steps, likely due to instability caused.
-I hypothesize why this is the case [here](#head-patching).
+Moreover, it is worth noting that the three layers 1 head regressed heavily at 684 steps.
+An attention head patching analysis reveals that both heads are heavily utilized in the first layer (see [here](#head-patching)).

 ## Divide and Conquer Circuit
 So how does this tiny transformer achieve exponentially improving performance with respect to the number of layers?
 The key is that the model learns a divide and conquer copy circuit, where *every* token resolves an independent dependency in parallel, as opposed to only the query token at the end.